Learning Successor Features with Distributed Hebbian Temporal Memory: Introduction

-We propose a Distributed Hebbian Temporal Memory (DHTM) algorithm based on the factor graph formalism and multicomponent neuron model.
-The resulting graphical structure of our model is similar to one of the Factorial-HMM \citep{ghahramani1995factorial} but with a factor graph forming online during training.
-We also show that depending on the graphical structure, our TM can be viewed as an HMM version of either RNN or LRU regarding information propagation in time.
-An important feature of our model is that transition matrices for each factor are stored as different components (segments) of artificial neurons, which makes computations very efficient in the case of sparse transition matrices.
-Our TM forms sequence representations fully online and employs only local Hebbian-like learning rules \citep{hebb2005organization,churchland1992computational,Lillicrap_Santoro_Marris_Akerman_Hinton_2020}, circumventing gradient drawbacks and making the learning process much faster than gradient methods.
+We propose a Distributed Hebbian Temporal Memory (DHTM) algorithm based on factor graph formalism and a multi-compartment neuron model inspired by the HTM neuron \citep{htm_tm}.
+Factor graph is a flexible graphical representation of probabilistic distributions, which is commonly used in combination with sum-product algorithm \citep{factor_graph}.
+We found this representation particularly convenient in our attempt of probabilistic interpretation of the HTM framework.
+The resulting graphical structure of our model is similar to that of the factorial HMM \citep{ghahramani1995factorial}.
+An important feature of our model is that the transition matrices for each factor are stored as different components (segments) of artificial neurons, which makes computation very efficient in the case of sparse transition matrices.
+Our TM forms sequence representations entirely online and uses only local Hebbian-like learning rules \citep{hebb2005organization,churchland1992computational,Lillicrap_Santoro_Marris_Akerman_Hinton_2020}, which avoid the drawbacks of gradient methods and make the learning process much more sample efficient than gradient methods.
+This comes at the expense of hidden state generalization, since DHTM's hidden state uniquely encodes each observation sequence.
+Different trajectories leading to the same position in the partially observable Gridworld can result in different hidden states inferred by DHTM.
+In essence, this makes DHTM a model of episodic memory, or an adaptive trajectory buffer, with built-in machinery for making multistep future predictions.
+In this light, we also show that an agent forming SF with DHTM can be interpreted as a kind of episodic control (EC) \citep{lengyel_hippocampal_2007, pritzel_neural_2017, ritter_episodic_2018, emukpere_successor_2023}.

-Some key ideas for our TM algorithm are inspired by neurophysiological models of the neocortex neural circuits and pyramidal neurons \citep{george2009towards,Hawkins_Ahmad_2016,deep_predictive_learning_OReilly_2021}.
-For example, emission matrices for random variables are fixed to resemble the columnar structure of the neocortex layers, which significantly lessens the number of trainable parameters, speeding up learning and leading to sparse transition matrices.
-Another example is using multicomponent neurons with dendritic segments as independent detectors of neuron pattern activity.
-Each dendritic segment can be viewed as a row of an HMM state transition matrix.
-Thus, we don't explicitly store large transition matrices, only their non-zero parts.

-The DHTM model notoriously fits Successor Representations in the Reinforcement Learning setup to speed up TD learning.
-The proposed TM is tested as a world model \citep{ha2018world,hafner2023mastering} for an agent architecture, making decisions in a simple Pinball-like environment.
-Our algorithm outperforms a classic RNN (LSTM) and a more advanced RNN-like algorithm---RWKV, in the Successor Representation formation task.